r3xyi4cool/BetterSpawn/README.md

-BetterCommandSpawn Pro is a fully customizable spawn plugin designed to give server admins full control over player spawn behavior.
+BetterCommandSpawn is a fully customizable spawn plugin designed to give server admins full control over player spawn behavior.
 With its extensive set of features, it goes beyond simple teleportation, allowing you to tailor the spawn experience to fit your server’s needs.

 Key features include: